Codie-Petersen/YoutubeSearchPlugin/README.md

 # YouTube Search and Summarize

-This project is a demo that showcases the usage of [Promptate](https://www.promptate.com) for generating ads in a YouTube search and summarize OpenAI Plugin.
+This is a project of mine that I am now using to showcase the usage of [Promptate](https://www.promptate.com) for generating ads in a YouTube search and summarize OpenAI Plugin.
 It provides an API to search for YouTube videos and retrieve their transcripts.
-Additionally, it integrates with [Promptate](https://www.promptate.com) to fetch ads for the users.
+It fetches ads from [Promptate](https://www.promptate.com) for the user.

 ## Overview